tom2433/LiftTracker/README.md

 ## Things I'd like to see

+- add an option in settings to turn the entire app into a task tracker (why not)
 - In the workout logger:
     - Completed sets should show up as collapsable/expandable cards when completed.
     - All weight/rep/note data for the given session should always be able to be viewed at any point throughout the lift.